flatcar/coreos-cloudinit/Documentation/config-drive.md

 ---

-**NOTE**: coreos-cloudinit is no longer under active development and has been superseded by [Ignition][ignition].
-For more information about the recommended tools for provisioning Container Linux, refer to the [provisioning documentation][provisioning].
+**NOTE**: This project overlaps in purpose with [Ignition][ignition] which is where most active development is taking place.
+However, the Flatcar Container Linux team also continues to support and maintain this project to maintain compatibility with cloudinit based environments.

 [ignition]: https://github.com/flatcar-linux/ignition
 [provisioning]: https://github.com/flatcar-linux/docs/blob/master/os/provisioning.md